mvysny/mvysny.github.io/_posts/2022-5-23-on-simplicity.md

 ## Kill Your Darlings

 We do stupid shit all the time.
-Experienced developers realize ideas that are stupid, but still do stupid shit from time to time.
+Experienced developers simply learned to know which ideas lead to stupid things, but still do stupid shit from time to time.

 If a class is loved by you but a pain in the ass to understand by everyone else, perhaps